-The staff in the Office of Catechetics has been involved in and is available to give presentations or host a variety of workshops and talks at conferences.
-The Office of Catechetics periodically hosts workshops and conferences at Aquinas College.
+The staff in the Center for Evangelization & Catechesis has been involved in and is available to give presentations or host a variety of workshops and talks at conferences.
+The Center for Evangelization & Catechesis periodically hosts workshops and conferences, specifically on family prayer, virtues education, and formation of religion teachers.
 The staff is also available to give workshops and talks for school faculty, religious education catechists, at retreats or conferences.